microsoft/MCAPSTechConnect25-lab-911/skillable/prerequisites.md

 ### Step 4.2: Use Teams Toolkit to execute the tasks in the workflow file

-This will be a three step process where you will
+This will be a three step process where you will 1) provistion the Azure Bot resource 2) deploy the Azure OpenAI LLM 3) provision the agent with M365.

+> [!Alert] NOTE: This first step will not complete and stop with an error - this is expected.
+You will use the output from this failed step to complete following two provisioning steps.

 1. Right-click **TeamsApp** project.
 1. Expand the **Teams Toolkit** menu and select **Prepare Teams App Dependencies**.